 What is periodontal disease?

-With advancements in treatment modalities, we have state of the art technology that will aid in treatment of periodontal disease and produce the best possible outcome.
-After you get your deep cleaning we have the ability to debride the periodontal pockets with laser therapy (LANAP).
-This promotes tissue regeneration and proper healing.
-In addition, we can place a local antibiotic paste (Arestin) into the deeper periodontal pockets to help fight off persistent bacteria and promote the healing process.
+Initial treatment always includes a deep cleaning.
+However, after your deep cleaning we may debride the pockets with laser therapy (LANAP).
+This helps clean the pocket and promotes tissue regeneration.
+In certain cases, we can place a local antibiotic paste (Arestin) into the deeper periodontal pockets.
+This will help fight off persistent bacteria and promote the healing process.